MixMaster32305/ipsum/README.md

 ---

 ## Summary
-**ipsum** is an easy to use hacking tool for the game Grey Hack that automates away tedious management tasks to leave a smooth and rapid workflow.
+**ipsum** is an easy to use and easy to install hacking tool for the game Grey Hack that automates away tedious management tasks to leave a smooth and rapid workflow.
 No more dragging around scripts from PC to PC and enduring manual executions, let ipsum do the work for you.

 Supports automated exploit scanning, testing, caching, and execution that utilizes the speed of the host PC's CPU, a mobile nmap, session manager, system securing commands, rshell deployment/management, jump files, and more!